-Competence development in the NFSA is managed on the basis of a multi-annual functional strategy that identifies critical areas for development.
+Competence development in the NFSA is managed on the basis of a perennial functional strategy that identifies critical areas for development.
 Vital components of competence development are:

-- Statutory training
+- Statutory training;

-- The NFSA's School of Supervision
+- The NFSA's School of Supervision;

-- Vocational training
+- Vocational training;

-- 'Better Training for Safer Food'
+- 'Better Training for Safer Food'.